musikele/blog-eleventy/_posts/2019-04-03-ssh-cheatsheet-from-zero-to-hero.md

   - ssh
   - tutorial
 title: 'SSH cheatsheet (from zero to hero) '
-headerImg: "/images/ssh-big.png"
+headerImg: '/images/ssh-big.png'
-description: 'SSH is one of the fundamental tools you must master to become a successful developer.
-In this article we''ll talk about using it for advanced configurations, like logging to remote server without password, configuring a tunnel, monitoring ssh connections '
+description: "SSH is one of the fundamental tools you must master to become a successful developer.
+In this article we'll talk about using it for advanced configurations, like logging to remote server without password, configuring a tunnel, monitoring ssh connections "
 ---

 SSH is one of the basic commands you need to master, no matter what's your platform of choice.
 Because you'll always end up working on some random server, and you'll have to login to see logs or restarting services.
 Also, you'll never see it as a _skill to show_ because it's implicit that you have to know how to use it, at least for logging in to some website.

 Here is a little cheatsheet of the most important commands (and tricks) you might find useful.